The QuerySurge API breaks out into three areas:

 - <blank> – Prints the list of available commands

 Figure 1 shows the command to run a Test Suite specified by name, which returns the Scenario Id (which in this example is "44ca0f07-7516-42d6-b5e1-e39346246b5a").
-Using the Command Line API "manually" in this manner is useful in many situations, such as when running in a headless mode or via SSH.
+Using the Base API "manually" in this manner is useful in many situations, such as when running in a headless mode or via SSH.

-Note: While all of the examples in this whitepaper are Windows-based, the Command Line can be installed and run from supported Linux systems as well.
+Note: While all of the examples in this article are Windows-based, the Base API can be installed and run from supported Linux systems as well.